 Several things must come together for an acoustic steel string guitar to be considered eminently playable.
 Factors such as body size and shape, overall weight, neck width and depth (or "thickness"), as well as features like arm bevels, cutaways and sound ports all contribute to my perception of a comfortable guitar.
 However, these design elements and features have already been established by the time the guitar maker, luthier or guitar technician takes on the task of performing a proper setup.

 Ensuring correct neck geometry is absolutely essential in order to deliver a well-set up guitar.
 The perfectly flat plane of the strings, secured at one end at the headstock and (typically) secured at the other end onto or into the bridge, must be close enough to the fretboard to be pleasant to play while not being so close that strings make constant contact with the frets, causing a "buzzing" sound.
-It would be great if we could just stop there, but there are more considerations to be factored in when setting that neck angle properly.
+This is primarily determined by an accurately set neck, though there are additional elements that are adjustable, either in part or fully.
+How well all of these elements are addressed will ultimately determine the playability of any given guitar:

 Before we jump in and start making changes, however, we need to perform an assessment of the condition of the instrument.
 Much like an automobile, a guitar is the sum of many parts.
 When excessive wear and/or mis-alignment(s) are present, these must be addressed if we are hoping for high-performance results.

 A wooden guitar neck is essentially a straight plane.
-I say essentially, as a given guitar neck may have just the slightest amount of forward bow in it, depending upon a player's preference for relief.
+I say 'essentially', as a given guitar neck may have just the slightest amount of forward bow in it, depending upon a player's preference for relief.
 Relief refers to a deliberate introduction or allowance of concavity along the surface of the fretboard/fret plane in an attempt to mitigate string buzz, the result of the strings contacting the metal frets as they oscillate.
 Additionally, the fretboard extension, that part of the fretboard that extends beyond the point where the neck joins the body, may include fall-away.
 This is a slight, but deliberate sloping of the fretboard away from the path of the oscillating strings.

 Many guitars, upon inspection, have necks that appear to suffer from excessive bow, often forward but sometimes backward.
 Excessive back (convex) bow will cause the strings to lay on the fretboard against the frets, making the guitar unplayable.
 On guitars whose necks have a single action truss or compression rod, it may be possible to simply loosen the tension on the rod and allow the strings to pull the neck forward enough to counteract the back bow.
-If the neck is equipped with a dual-action truss rod, it is usually possible to deliberately bow the neck forward.
+If the neck is equipped with a dual-action truss rod, it is usually possible to mechanically bow the neck forward.
 If the neck continues to curl backward, the condition of the neck will need to be addressed, first.

 Excessive forward (concave) bow, a visible curling forward of the neck, will raise the action to a point where the guitar quickly becomes unplayable.
 Most modern guitar necks are equipped with a means of countering the pull of the strings on the neck, and an excessive forward bow may be able to be corrected by tightening the truss rod in the neck.
 If such corrections fail to make the guitar playable, a neck reset is probably in order.